One thing that you need to know about business is the fact that things don’t always work out the way you want them to.

 The advisory role that they’ll assume might alone save you a small fortune and in this way more than justify the expense of keeping an attorney on a retainer.

 Lastly, sometimes you need a chance to change the scope or scale of your business.
 Here, flexibility and scalability are your friends.

-By being able to downsize your operations without having to change too much in your business, what you’ll achieve is give yourself some breathing space.
+By being able to downsize your operations without having to change too much in your business, what you’ll achieve is giving yourself some breathing space.

 Sure, laying people off is always an option.
 Yet, it’s better to have a part of your workforce as part-time help so that you can eliminate the likelihood of this unpleasantness.

-All in all, flexibility and scalability of your business can be achieved in a lot of ways and exploring this concept further might be a good idea.
+All in all, the flexibility and scalability of your business can be achieved in a lot of ways, and exploring this concept further might be a good idea.

-As you can see, a lot of the above-listed is quite situational.
-One thing that is universally true is the fact that you might want to take steps that will make your business naturally more resilient.
+As you can see, a lot of the business crisis management strategies in organizations are quite situational.
+One universally true thing about business crisis management is the fact that you might want to take steps that will make your business naturally more resilient.